SQream/sqream_docs/reference/sql/sql_statements/utility_commands/shutdown_server.rst

 * Prevents new queries from entering the server by doing the following:

-  * Setting the SQream server to unavailable in the metadata server. **Comment** - *Is "unavailable" the official server setting?*
+  * Makes the SQream server unavailable in the metadata server.

     ::